universidad-zaragoza/PACS/problems/problems.md

 6. Make comparative analysis between a GPU and an ASIC.

+7. The iron law of computer performance states that the execution time can be defined as: $Ex. \quad Time \equal N \times CPI \times T_{cycle}$.
+To improve performance and save energy consumption, a new vector extension has been proposed.
+The extension reduces both the number of instructions and the frequency by half and 10%, respectively.
+Since the extra hardware complexity increases the cycles per instruction by 33%, could you please identify which alternative provides the lowest execution time.

 # Test Questions

 1. The Local Data Share (LDS) cache on a GPU is used to: